RobPo/PaperiNode/readme.md

 ### Installation

 Please download and start the latest Arduino IDE.
-Select "Arduino Mini" in the menu Tools/Board; if not available please download this board from the Boards Manager.
-Please select "Atmega328p" in the Tools/Processor menu.
+Select "Pololu A-star 328pb, 5V/16MHz" in the menu Tools/Board; if not available please add to File>Preferences>Additional Boards Manager URL the following source "https://files.pololu.com/arduino/package_pololu_index.json".
 Now please download and import the examples of this repository.

 ### Hardware hookup